rundeck/docs/docs/learning/howto/java-plugin.md

 FAILURE: Build failed with an exception.
 ```

 Whoops!
-Looks like the plugin bootstrap generated some sample tests, and we deleted the sample code that was making them pass.
-Lets find the tests and remove them.
+Looks like the plugin bootstrap generated some sample tests and we deleted the sample code that was making them pass.
+Let's find the tests and remove them.
 The fastest way to navigate to them is with `cmd+p` and entering `HellojavaSpec.groovy`, the file referenced in the errors above.

 This test file is written in Groovy, a JVM-based dynamic language that's a little more lightweight than Java making it ideal for writing tests.
 For now, since the tests don't apply anymore, let's remove them by deleting the `def "check Boolean parameter"()` and `def "run OK"()` code blocks. `HellojavaSpec.groovy` should look like: